aimms/documentation/pro/saml.rst

 Setting up the link is straightforward: Click on the 'Link to SAML' 2nd icon on the right side of the environment box in the users tab of the AIMMS PRO Portal.
 This will open a dialog in which you must specify the SAML metadata URL.
 For example, ``https://saml.adfs/federationmetadata/2007-06/federationmetadata.xml``.
 Leave the URL blank to remove the association.

+.. warning:: Please make sure that the server serving the SAML metadata sends its certificate chain along with its actual SSL certificate.
+Failure to do so, may result in a failed retrieval of the metadata, which in its turn will result in single-sign-on via SAML to fail.

 It is allowed to have two environments pointing to the same SAML IDP.

 After enabling an environment for SAML authentication, users would be able to login to that environment either automatically or from the login screen.
 As a result of a successful authentication, the PRO server will create a corresponding user within the SAML enabled environment.